-In addition to the annual reviews, it is recommended that a comprehensive reconsideration the Plan every five to seven years.
-The City, in conjunction with the Planning Commission and any other stakeholders involved in implementation, can spearhead the updates.
-It will be beneficial to re-engage those groups involved with this plan's development from time to time.
+In addition to the annual reviews, it is recommended that the plan have a formal comprehensive review at year reconsideration the Plan every five to seven years.
+The City, in conjunction with the Planning Commission and any other stakeholders involved in implementation, shouldcan spearhead the updates.
+It may will be beneficial to re-engage those groups involved with the this plan's development from time to time.